 Can I Use Another Type of Pasta?

-Yes, any short, sturdy pasta should work in this minestrone soup recipe.
+Yes, any short, sturdy pasta should work in this vegan minestrone soup recipe.
 Avoid long, thin pastas like spaghetti.

-Tips for Making This Minestrone Soup Recipe
+Tips for the Best Minestrone Soup

 I used dried herbs, but fresh may be substituted to taste.
 If you don’t have them all on hand or aren’t as fond of a particular herb, you can probably omit it.
 Your soup won’t taste exactly like mine, but it’ll be close.